beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Keras Tutorial: Predicting Wine Type and Quality
 - Deep Learning with Python: Handwritten Digit Recognition
 - Deep Learning with Python: Learning OR Operator
-- Building a Feedforward Neural Network from Scratch in Python
+- Building a Feedforward Neural Network from Scratch